ynsok/-AndroidDevChallenge/README.md

 ## :bulb: Motivation and Context
-In A few lines we can build impressive layout.
-In the beginning is hard to switch from xml, but with time it's starting be easy :D
+I am impressed with how simple and powerful Compose is at one time.
+At the beginning is hard to switch from xml, but with time it's starting to be easy :D

 ## :camera_flash: Screenshots